Balancing Commitment and Compliance

 Change management consultants will often talk about the importance of getting stakeholder commitment rather than compliance with any new initiative.
 “Compliance” is seen as bad – it brings up images of regulations, following the rules, and top-down leadership.
 No one likes compliance.
 It seems unexciting, old-fashioned, and dictatorial.
 The other side is commitment – an empowering word implying employee inclusion, engagement, and creativity.
 Everyone wants to have stakeholders that are committed, not just compliant with a new initiative.
-Instead of following orders, we want to change to take on a life of its own.
+Instead of following orders, we want the change to take on a life of its own.

 However, when considering organizational change in the real world, compliance can be a perfectly valid goal.
 Not all initiatives are complex, transformative changes that need universal employee commitment.

 When is compliance enough?

 In today’s workplace, competition for attention is at a premium.
 With multiple information streams requiring attention and action, you wouldn’t have a mandatory, 2-hour food safety and community engagement information session about the need to empty the office fridge on Fridays.
 Compliance is often enough.

 When facilitating interactions along the continuum of commitment and compliance, change practitioners must understand an organization’s culture and use a “volume knob” on the plans and initiatives they put together.
 Ask:

 - How much input do you need from this stakeholder group to shape change?
 Asking for stakeholder commitment can help you understand a problem and identify gaps.
 If you already understand the problem for which the change initiative is solving, invite a simple thumbs-up or thumbs-down from stakeholders.

 - What else is taking up the attention or “mind-share” of this audience?
 Commitment requires a significant amount of time, whereas compliance buys us mind-share for later.
 With the increased rate of change saturation, be cognizant of current projects and programs before embarking on a commitment initiative.